VedantParanjape/pldi-artifact/ARTIFACT.md

 amd64 ubuntu server with a good amount of threads (> 64) to build the heir compiler and run the benchmarks.
 Please not that the larger benchmarks will take indefinitely on smaller machines like say MacBook Pro or any laptop!

 ## Using the Artifact
-The provided Dockerfile automatically builds and installs all dependencies of Coyote.
+The provided Dockerfile automatically builds and installs all dependencies of COATL.
 To build and run the Docker image, run the following commands from the directory containing the Dockerfile:
 ```
 docker buildx build --platform linux/amd64 -t artifact .